dusancoko/choxslider/README.md

 #### Usage
 **Requirements:**
  * Every image element has to have class 'item'.
-In your CSS 'display' should be set to 'none'.
+Their CSS setting 'display' should be set to 'none'.
  * There should be two elements which have classes 'previous' and 'next' respectfully

 **Initialization**